WhatsApp/erlt/README.md

 # erl2: Modern Erlang Project

 This repository is for prototyping and collaborating around the ErlT language.
 It consists of these sub-projects:
-- ./erltc: erltc is the compiler for ErlT (ST and DT). erltc does not compile classic Erlang or do type-checking.
+- ./erlt: erlt is the compiler for ErlT (ST and DT). erlt does not compile classic Erlang or do type-checking.
 - ./sterlang: stErlang is standalone type-checker for ST
 - ./analyzer:  this tool gets information about properties of an Erlang project.
 For available analyses and how to run them, see [./analyzer/README.md](./analyzer/README.md).